PrincePrynx/ZEN/README.md

 - **Thought Release**: A text box where users can release their thoughts.
 The background color changes based on the mood from sad to happy.
 - **Virtual Garden**: A garden that grows based on the user's daily mood entries, representing their mental state over time.
-- **Motivational Messages**: A randomized motivational message is displayed when the user clicks 'Let It Go' in the Thoughts Villa section.
-Messages are selected from a backlog and aim to provide encouragement and support.
-- **Persistent Background Color**: The app maintains the last shade of color used instead of resetting to the default page, providing a more personalized experience.
-- **Home Page Navigation**: An option to return to the home page from various sections of the app.